Reducing Your Sentence with AB600 in California

 While AB600 does not require the courts to respond to a request for resentencing, a good defense lawyer may urge the judge to consider it.
 Whether or not the sentence is changed is always up to the judge.

-Disclaimer – AB600 is a brand new, untested law.
+Disclaimer – Even though AB600 went into effect more than a year ago, it’s still a relatively untested law.
 The contents of this blog post represent the way I think things will pan out.
 I will update this post if any information changes.
 As lawyers bring resentencing requests to judges, we will start to see how judges are using the law.
 Nevertheless, I believe this law will benefit our clients.

 When did AB600 go into effect in California?